aangelone2/sem-qt6/README.md

 ## Imported libraries

-The following external libraries are imported in `sem`, and required for its operation:
+The following external libraries are imported in `sem-qt`, and required for its operation:

 - [PyQt6](https://www.riverbankcomputing.com/software/pyqt/)